brftherese/ircAndroid/RELEASING.md

 - Backup `keystore/ircclient.keystore` securely; losing it prevents updates to the app
 - Do not commit the keystore or passwords; `local.properties` is git-ignored

+## GitHub Actions automation

+We ship artifacts automatically via `.github/workflows/release.yml`.

+### Required secrets

+Add the following repository secrets so the workflow can sign builds:

+- `RELEASE_KEYSTORE_B64`: Base64-encoded contents of `keystore/ircclient.keystore`
+- `RELEASE_STORE_PASSWORD`: Password for the keystore
+- `RELEASE_KEY_ALIAS`: Alias defined inside the keystore
+- `RELEASE_KEY_PASSWORD`: Password for the alias

+### Triggering a release

+1. Bump `versionCode`/`versionName`, update changelog/docs, and commit.
+2. Either push a tag (`git tag v1.0.3 && git push origin main --tags`) or run the workflow manually.

+- GitHub → Actions → **Release APK** → **Run workflow** → enter tag (e.g., `v1.0.3`).

+Then the workflow will:

+- Set up JDK 21 + Android SDK
+- Recreate `local.properties` using the secrets and decode the keystore
+- Run `./gradlew assembleRelease`
+- Upload the APK and SHA256 checksum as workflow artifacts and as GitHub release assets (creating/updating the release for the tag)

+Use `workflow_dispatch` when you want to rebuild an existing tag (e.g., after fixing secrets) without pushing a new commit.